How does the Dual Degree Program work?

 An integrated liberal arts engineering program with Illinois Institute of Technology (IIT) allows students to stay in residence at Wheaton College as they earn a degree from both institutions.
 Full curricula are offered in the following areas:

 The lower level IIT engineering courses are offered 'live' on Wheaton College TV, with a courier service to pick up and deliver homework.
 Exams are proctored at Wheaton College.
-A few courses are offered at IIT's Rice campus in Wheaton, but during the last two years of the five year program students have to take most of their engineering courses at the downtown Chicago campus.
 With a train station within easy walking distance of Wheaton College 's campus, there is convenient public transportation to and from the IIT downtown campus.
 Some students choose to live near the IIT campus during their fifth year.

 Completion of the program will normally take five years depending on the number of advanced credits already earned.
 Upon satisfaction of all the requirements for each school, the Bachelor of Arts or Bachelor of Science in liberal arts engineering is awarded from Wheaton College and a Bachelor of Science in engineering from IIT.